Chinchillas.org

 The kit was born the day after my accident.
 It was born with only 2 teeth ... the front bottom teeth.

-The vet wanted to put him down, but after his mom fought to keep him alive and healthy, especially that long, I could not do that. no, no, no!
-Nor could I leave him with her either.
+The vet wanted to put him down, but after his mom fought to keep him alive and healthy, especially that long, I could not do that. ::nono:: Nor could I leave him with her either.
 She had a breed back the day he was born and delivered them when he was 112 days old.
 All the kits in previous litters and in the new litter have never had any tooth problems.
-The father has also fathered other litters with other females and there have been no tooth problems, so the vet says it should not be a hereditary problem.
-Smiley
+The father has also fathered other litters with other females and there have been no tooth problems, so the vet says it should not be a hereditary problem. :)

 Needless to say, the fact that there were no upper front teeth, he could not/can not chew normally or keep the lower two front teeth ground down properly, so we trim them every 10 days to 2 weeks.

 He can eat hay, regular chinchilla pellets, raisins and a supplement, now and is doing very well, under the circumstances.
 He is a little smaller than normal for his age, but is otherwise very healthy.
-We keep the lower two front teeth trimmed to a normal length.
-Smiley The picture of him below is before we trimmed his teeth.
+We keep the lower two front teeth trimmed to a normal length. :) The picture of him below is before we trimmed his teeth.

 Please, to explain ahead of time ... nothing bad is to be said about the person taking care of my chins while I was sick.
 It was my husband that took care of my chins while I could not and he is still having to help me do so.
-He was overwhelmed by it, plus doing everything he and I both normally did and seeing to me in the hospital and nursing facility during this time also. yes Besides, who would think to check every tooth inside each kit's mouth???
+He was overwhelmed by it, plus doing everything he and I both normally did and seeing to me in the hospital and nursing facility during this time also. ::nod:: Besides, who would think to check every tooth inside each kit's mouth???

 Love to get some input on this ... especially if it has been known to happen before.